 Sky also spoke to IBM’s position on partnerships, specific to the IoT space, and how integral they are to the success of IoT deployments.
 Sky said, “partnerships are really essential – we wouldn’t pretend for a second that IBM covers all of IoT… we certainly have our focus areas, but the ecosystem is hugely important and those partnerships are fundamental to our business.”

-Changing to a more industry-wide topic, Sky spoke to the impact he expected 5G and hybrid multi-cloud computing would have on the industry as a whole, especially at the enterprise level – allowing for a host of new and unique use cases to become available.
+Changing to a more industry-wide topic, Sky spoke to the impact he expected 5G and hybrid multi-cloud computing would have on the industry as a whole, especially at the enterprise level – allowing for a host of new and unique Applications to become available.
 And while he said 5G will be transformative, Sky said that large-scale adoption was still a few years out.
 Much like autonomous vehicles or IoT itself, Sky said that it would take time for the technology to become accessible enough to really transform the landscape.

 From his experience designing and developing IoT solutions, Sky spoke to the changes he expected there, including the new mindset that will be required as the line blurs between edge and cloud computing.

 To bring the conversation to a close, we spoke on some of the obstacles facing the IoT industry – both with COVID-19 bearing down on us and some of the longer-term challenges that the ecosystem faces.
 Sky said that the coronavirus pandemic is a transformative event, saying that “the understanding of how connected our world is and how connected our systems are is just made so glaringly clear, here.”
 Across organizations, Sky said he believed the challenge would be increasing transparency to reduce the silos of our current companies and industries.

 “If there’s a good side to this, it’s that it will spur an incredible amount of creativity and innovation,” Sky said.

 Interested in connecting with Sky?
 Reach out to him on Linkedin!